A combined first and second order variational approach for image reconstruction

 \section{Applications in Denoising}

-In this section we discuss the application of the TV-BH approach \eqref{functionaldiscrete} to image denoising.
-We show experiments for different levels and kinds of noise (Gaussian and impulse noise) and with various combinations of $\alpha$ and $\beta$.
-Note that for $\beta=0$, our model corresponds to the classical Rudin-Osher-Fatemi denoising model.
-The operator $T$ in \eqref{functionaldiscrete} equals the identity.
-Our basic non-real world test image can be seen in Figure \ref{mytestimage}.
+In this section we discuss the application of the TV-TV$^2$ approach \eqref{functionaldiscrete} to image denoising, where the operator $T$ equals the identity.
+We have performed experiments to images that have been corrupted with Gaussian noise, thus the $L^{2}$ norm in the fidelity term is the most suitable.
+We compare our method with infimal convolution \cite{ChambolleLions} solved also with a split Bregman scheme and the total generalised variation \cite{TGV} solved with the primal-dual method of Chambolle and Pock \cite{chambolle2011first} as it is described in \cite{tgvcolour}.
+We present examples of \eqref{functionaldiscrete} for $\alpha=0$, $\beta\ne 0$ and $\alpha\ne 0$, $\beta=0$.
+Note that for $\beta=0$, our model corresponds to the classical Rudin-Osher-Fatemi (ROF) denoising model, while for $\alpha=0$ it corresponds to the pure TV$^{2}$ restoration \cite{Piffet}.
+Our basic synthetic test image is shown in Figure \ref{mytestimage}.

-Our main assessment for the quality of the reconstruction is the \emph{structural similarity index} SSIM \cite{wang2004image,wang2009mean}.
-The reason for that choice is that in contrast with traditional quality measures like the peak signal-to-noise ratio PSNR, the SSIM index also assesses the conservation of the structural information of the reconstructed image.
-Note that the perfect reconstruction would have SSIM value equal to 1.
+Our main assessment for the quality of the reconstruction is the \emph{structural similarity index} SSIM \cite{wang2009mean,wang2004image}.
+The reason for that choice is that in contrast to traditional quality measures like the peak signal-to-noise ratio PSNR, the SSIM index also assesses the conservation of the structural information of the reconstructed image.
+Note that a perfect reconstruction has SSIM value equal to 1.
 A justification for the choice of SSIM as a good fidelity measure instead of the traditional PSNR can be seen in Figure \ref{just}.